JaKooLit/Ubuntu-Hyprland/README.md

 > [!IMPORTANT]
 > Make SURE you include the branch by adding -b BRANCH.
 > Example below for downloading from 24.10 Branch
+> Change to 24.04 if you are running ubuntu 24.04.x

 ```bash
 git clone -b 24.10 --depth=1  https://github.com/JaKooLit/Ubuntu-Hyprland.git ~/Ubuntu-Hyprland